ossf/allstar/README.md

 ### Installation Options

 Both the Quickstart and Manual Installation options involve installing the Allstar app.
 You may review the permissions requested.
 The app asks for read access to most settings and file contents to detect security compliance.
-It requests write access to issues to create issues, and to checks to allow the `block` action.
+It requests write access to issues and checks so that it can create issues and allow the `block` action.

 #### Quickstart Installation
 This installation option will enable Allstar using the